-Traveling as an air courier has become my new favorite travel hack for 2018.
+Traveling as an air courier has become my new favorite travel hack.
 It’s quick, it’s easy and it takes advantage of the one thing I rarely use: both of my checked bags on an international flight.
 There are a number of great ways to save money on China flights, but this is one of the best.

 Sometime last year I ran into a company named Airmule.
 They’re a technology company that is riding the “gig economy” wave to match companies that need to ship things quickly with passengers who will sell their unused check bags.
 The reason that it stuck out to me was that at the time they exclusively worked on flights between the US and China.